babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.Drawing for .NET.md

 - Working with clip regions.
 - Using affine transformations.

-## New Features & Enhancements in Version 20.6
+## New Features & Enhancements in Version 20.7

-- This is the first release of this new product.
+- Addition of the `LinearGradientBrush` functionality.
+- Updated the `TextureBrush`.
+- Reworked the `PrivateFontCollection` implementation.
+- Addition of the functionality for `EncoderParameter(Encoder, long)`.

-For the detailed notes, please visit [Aspose.Drawing for .NET 20.6](https://docs.aspose.com/display/drawingnet/Aspose.Drawing+for+.NET+20.6).
+For the detailed notes, please visit [Aspose.Drawing for .NET 20.7 Release Notes](https://docs.aspose.com/display/drawingnet/Aspose.Drawing+for+.NET+20.7+Release+Notes).

 ## Read & Write Drawing Formats